Skullman/Expy-Kit/ReadMe.md

-# Cool Root
+# Expy Kit
 ## blender addon
-### switch between Character Rig types
+### switch between different types of Character Rig

-* Enable/Disable/Remove all constraints
 * Convert *Rigify* armatures to a single hierarchy for game engines
+* Extract rigify metarig from rigged character
 * Restore *Rigify* **.L**/**.R** naming on skeletons reimported from Unreal Engine
 * Convert Bone Names to export *Rigify*/*Unreal* characters to *Mixamo*
 * Connect child bones
+* Enable/Disable/Remove all constraints
 * Set playback range from action start/end
-* Extract rigify metarig from rigged character
-* Make Game Friendly hierarchy from *Rigify* rigs

 ### How to use